Beyond Prompts: Unconditional 3D Inversion for Out-of-Distribution Shapes: Preliminaries

 \subsection{Rectified Flow and Inversion}

-\textbf{Rectified flow models}~\cite{lipman2022flow, liu2022flow} learn a velocity field $v_\theta(x_t, t)$ that transports a simple prior $p_1$ to a target data distribution $p_0$ by integrating an ordinary differential equation (ODE): $dx_t/dt = v_t(x_t)$.
-Sampling is performed by integrating the ODE from $t=1$ to $t=0$.
-To perform inversion, we seek the noise latent $z_1$ corresponding to a given data latent $z_0$ by integrating the ODE in the forward direction ($t: 0 \to 1$).
+\textbf{Rectified flow models}~\cite{lipman2022flow, liu2022flow} learn a velocity field $v_\theta(x_t, t)$ that transports a simple prior $p_1$ to a target data distribution $p_0$ by integrating the ordinary differential equation (ODE) $dx_t/dt = v_t(x_t)$.
+Sampling integrates the ODE from $t=1$ to $t=0$.
+Conversely, inversion maps a data latent $z_0$ back to noise $z_1$ by integrating the ODE forward ($t: 0 \to 1$).
 Following a deterministic baseline analogous to DDIM inversion~\cite{ddim}, we utilize forward Euler steps:

 where $\hat{v}_\theta$ is the velocity field modified by classifier-free guidance (CFG)~\cite{cfg}.
-Specifically, given a conditioning signal $C$ and a guidance scale $w$, the guided velocity is computed as $\hat{v}_\theta(z_t, t, C) = v_\theta(z_t, t, \emptyset) + w(v_\theta(z_t, t, C) - v_\theta(z_t, t, \emptyset))$, where $\emptyset$ represents the null condition.\\ \\ \textbf{Inversion} is the reverse process of generation.
-Instead of generating new samples, we aim to map the given input $z$ to the noise space.
-Given a data latent $z_0$, one can invert the rectified flow to recover the corresponding noise latent $z_1$ by integrating the ODE in the forward direction using a simple forward Euler step:

-with $t_0 = 0$ and $t_N = 1$ \cite{lai2025principles, rout2024rfedit}.
-We call this simple process Euler inversion.\\ \\ \textbf{Null-Text Inversion (NTI)}~\cite{nti} is a common technique to improve inversion quality.
-Because text and image/shape alignment is often approximate, Euler inversion often produces approximate reconstructions of the input after re-integration.
-To overcome the problem, it is common to also optimize the null-condition in the integration.
-The latent trajectory obtained during this inversion serves as a reference for optimization.
-During reconstruction, the unconditional embeddings are optimized such that the forward diffusion trajectory closely matches the original inverted one.
-This procedure effectively preserves the input’s content while enabling subsequent prompt-based edits.
+Specifically, given a conditioning signal $C$ and guidance scale $w$, the guided velocity is computed as $\hat{v}_\theta(z_t, t, C) = v_\theta(z_t, t, \emptyset) + w(v_\theta(z_t, t, C) - v_\theta(z_t, t, \emptyset))$, where $\emptyset$ represents the null condition.\\ \\ \textbf{Inversion} is the reverse process of generation: mapping any given input $z$ to the noise space.
+Given a data latent $z_0$, one can invert the rectified flow to recover the corresponding noise latent $z_1$ by integrating the ODE in the forward direction using Eq.~\ref{eq:forward_euler} with $t_0 = 0$ and $t_N = 1$ \cite{lai2025principles, rout2024rfedit}.
+We call this process Euler inversion.\\ \\ \textbf{Null-Text Inversion (NTI)}~\cite{nti} improves reconstruction quality when text-shape alignment is imperfect.
+Since direct Euler inversion can result in inaccurate reconstructions, NTI optimizes the unconditional embeddings along the forward trajectory.
+During sampling, these optimized null embeddings ensure the generation trajectory closely matches the inverted reference path, preserving the original shape's identity while enabling subsequent prompt-based editing.